RaghavGogoi/Discord-Bot/README.md

 ![Screenshot](https://cdn.discordapp.com/attachments/889119613332381696/1308725824454787072/image.png?ex=673efd67&is=673dabe7&hm=09cfe926c402422f1af90d0f6dd01b2791a4be15671ab6b668a9c8f450a89d43&)

-- After this, you will able to see a file on your Explorer called `package.json`.
+- After this, you will able to see a file called `package.json` in your Explorer.
 It will just have the information o your software and all that are required for your Bot making.
 - Now get to `Terminal` again and then type `npm install discord.js` to get all the libraries from Discord themselves.
-After this, you will see another file appears in your explorer called `package-lock.json`.
+After this, you will see another file appears called `package-lock.json` and a folder called `node_module` in your Explorer.

 > [!WARNING]
-> Do not make any changes in any of these files unless you know what you are doing.
+> Do not make any changes in any of these files or folders unless you know what you are doing.
+It's better to leave those files untouched at all.

+- After that i suggest you to get ESLint library as a development dependency in your Node.js project.
+To get that, go to `Terminal` again and type `npm --save-dev eslint`.

+### Now here you go.
+Your `Visual Studio Code` is now ready for your Discord bot Development.
+Hope you find this helpful for your Discord bot Project!

+I will be uploading some files here that you can make for your bot.
+Some of them are necessary and some may not.
+So go through files and read their description to find out if you need those.